oeashmaig/CCM/README.md

 # CCM
-A Platform for Chronic Cognitive Monitoring (CCM) of Neurosurgical Patients During Hospitalization
+A Platform for Continuous Cognitive Monitoring (CCM) of Neurosurgical Patients During Hospitalization

 # Materials: